 - Aarresaari network of the Academic Career Services in Finland

-appointment to job, career, educational certificates, employment opportunities, graduates, labour force, temporary employment, tertiary education, universities
+appointment to job, career, educational certificates, employment opportunities, graduates, higher education institutions, labour force, temporary employment, tertiary education

 The survey charted the career and employment situation of Bachelors and Masters who graduated from Finnish universities in 2000.
 The survey was conducted five years after the respondents' graduation, and it charted the stability of the first years of their careers, and whether their job was commensurate with their qualifications.

 The respondents' work history was charted by asking them whether they had earned other degrees or participated in in-service or specialised training related to their job or occupation after the degree earned in 2000.
 The time spent in paid employment after graduation was queried, including both work in general and work commensurate with their qualifications.
 The number of employers and separate employments and offices was charted, as well as whether the respondents had been entrepreneurs, self-employed or freelancers and how long, and whether they had been outside the labour market because of family leave.
 Possible periods of unemployment were also canvassed.
 The respondents were presented with potential obstacles to getting a job (e.g. lack of experience, weak labour market situation in the field, gender) and asked to assess how much each of them had hindered their employment.